MErickson17/dmit2008-assignment1/Readme.md

   * `logo.js`
   * `heading.js`
   * `tagline.js`
+* Created the `netlify.toml` in order for netlify to use the Router built into my app, and use my `/pageNotFound`

 ## How to start and run the project
 * To start the app with a locally downloaded copy, first run `npm install` in the terminal to install all project modules.
 Then run `npm start` to start http-server and run the project on a local server.